Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 The Yorktese is a breed of companion dog that is quickly gaining popularity since it was first developed over twenty years ago.
 While it was one of the first designer dog breeds, it is unclear when and where it was first developed.

-Breeders are establishing F2 breedings as well as acceptance by several breed registries including the Continental Kennel Club, the American Pet Registry, and the American Kennel Association.
+Breeders are establishing F2 breedings and acceptance by several breed registries, including the Continental Kennel Club, the American Pet Registry, and the American Kennel Association.

-The breed is also known as a Morkie, Yorkie Maltese mix, Yorkshire Terrier and the Maltese Hybrid.
+The breed is a Morkie, Yorkie Maltese mix, Yorkshire Terrier, and Maltese Hybrid.

 Yorkshire Terrier Maltese Appearance

 The Morkie is a small, toy-sized breed that should be compact and delicate.
-They should have a slightly square body, although some are slightly longer than they are tall.
+They should have a square body, although some are slightly longer than tall.

 The head should be slightly round with a short muzzle.
-It is very important for the round eyes to be dark brown and the nose to be a dark black.
+The round eyes must be dark brown, and the nose must be dark black.
 The ears can be cocked or pricked and are usually small to medium in size.

 Morkie Size

-As mentioned, the Yorktese is a toy-sized breed of dog that should have a very small stature.
-The Yortese should be about 8 to 10 inches in height and only 4 to 12 pounds in weight.
+As mentioned, the Yorktese is a toy-sized breed of dog that should have a tiny stature.
+The Yortese should be about 8 to 10 inches tall and only 4 to 12 pounds.

-There is no size difference between males or females and it is hard to tell the difference between the sexes of Yorktese.
+There is no size difference between males and females, and it is hard to tell the difference between the sexes of Yorktese.

 Yorkshire Terrier Maltese Coat